Finnmark Fotballkrets

 The Finnmark Fotballkrets (Finnmark Football Association) is one of the 18 district organisations of the Norwegian Football Federation.
-It administers lower tier football in the traditional district of Finnmark.
+It administers lower tier football in Finnmark county.

 Background

-Finnmark Fotballkrets, is the governing body for football in the traditional district of Finnmark, which today is a part of the county Troms og Finnmark.
+Finnmark Fotballkrets, is the governing body for football in Finnmark county.
 The Association currently has 38 member clubs.
 Based in Alta, the Association's chairman is Torkjell Johnsen.

 Affiliated Members

 The following clubs are affiliated to the Finnmark Fotballkrets: